KestrelComputer/kestrel/_posts/2014-10-07-kestrel-adopts-risc-v-isa.md

 I ultimately ended up choosing a homebrew, 64-bit, [RISC-V architecture](http://riscv.org) processor design I call Polaris, named after my fiance's red-tailed hawk.
 I chose this architecture for these reasons:

+* The entire instruction set architecture falls under the BSD license, which I applaud and wish to support.
 * Being RISC, it'll exhibit no worse code density than the MISC.
 * It uses 32-bit instructions, which implies it'll actually be twice to four times more compact than a comparable 64-bit MISC.
 * The RISC-V instruction set encourages modular instruction set extensions, including future support for a 16-bit instruction encoding.